kilppari/fishcast/README.md

 # Fishcaster
 Forecaster for best fishing hours based on weather forecast and moon phases.
+This script works for Finnish locations only and is not suitable for other regions.

-The algorithm used in this script is described in the book **Kalastuksen taito: olosuhteet, vieheet, kohteet** by **Tom Berg**.
+The algorithm used in this script to calculate the fishing index is described in the book **Kalastuksen taito: Olosuhteet, vieheet, kohteet** by **Tom Berg**.
 (ISBN: 978-952-266-800-4)

-This script works for Finnish locations only and is not suitable for other regions.
+It is encouraged to buy the book to be able to interpret the results correctly.

 ## Description
 Calculates optimal fishing times using weather forecasts from the Finnish Meteorological Institute (FMI) and moon phase data.
 Considered factors are:
-- Air pressure changes
+- Atmospheric pressure
 - Wind direction
-- Moon phases
+- Moon phase
-- Sea level changes (optional)
+- Sea level (optional)

 ## Prerequisites
 - Python 3.x